HermanRas/PHP_GOSSIP_NODE/README.md

 ---

 ## To Do
-- add version control to protocol before gossip
+- add version control to network auth before gossip
+- add network auth function
 - consider adding a can reach property to Node list based on last update
 - consider adding a link from origen on MSG, so MSG's from origen can be removed with the node if a timeout has reached